 Just yesterday, I could smell barbecue wafting from my neighbor’s backyard.
-BBQs can be a recipe for outdoor fun, but often we’re served the same old unhealthy dishes and food that’s left out too long creates a food safety scare.
+BBQs can be a recipe for outdoor fun, but we’re often served the same old unhealthy dishes, and a lot of BBQ food is left out too long, creating a food safety scare.
 Not to worry!
-Get ready for a healthy, happy summer with these simple tips:
+Get ready for a healthy, happy summer with these simple tips.

 Healthy Side Dishes

 With some quick and easy side dish trades, you can have a nourishing and delicious BBQ!

 - Instead of traditional potato salad, try roasting some fingerling potatoes with garlic and rosemary or try grilled polenta with rosemary.
 These potato towers cooked ahead and reheated on the grill are also delicious.

 - Instead of potato chips, try baked kale chips or frozen pistachios.
 Did you know that 9 potato chips have the same amount of calories as 30 pistachios?

 - Instead of ranch dressing as a dip, bring hummus!
 Or try mixing hummus in vinaigrette to make a creamier dressing for salads.

 - Take advantage of the beautiful summer fruits with fruit skewers!
 Arrange a strawberry, mandarin orange slice, pineapple cube, kiwi slice, one grape, and blueberry in that order on kebab sticks for a rainbow of colors and flavors.
 Mix fresh with some frozen that’s slightly defrosted for tight food budgets.